bsirang/GeocoderService/README.md

 * Print statements could be implemented as system log messages
 * API could support a JSON format for carrying error messages
 * Unit tests should be written to test implementation
+* Pass in listening port to server script as command line argument
+* Use separate configuration file for API keys